pmastropolo/module-two-challenge-advanced-css/README.md

 ## Installation:computer:

-I was provided a gif on what my portfolio should look like.:arrow_down:
+I was provided a gif of a sample of what my portfolio should come close to.:arrow_down:

 (![Inspirtation](assets/Images/02-advanced-css-homework-demo.gif))